fluxninja/aperture/playground/resources/java-demo-app/README.md

 and create a runnable jar file in the build/libs/ directory.

-To run the project, execute the following command from the root directory of the
+To run the project, execute the following command from the root directory of the project.
+By default, the application will run on port 8080.
-project:

 `gradle bootRun`

-By default, the application will run on port 8080.
-To specify a different port, set the FN_APP_PORT environment variable to the desired port number, include multiple ports if you wish to run multiple instances.

 Once the application is running, you can access it in a web browser by navigating to http://localhost:<port>, where <port> is the port number on which